 - Start cleaning the combine from the top, and moving from the header backward

-- Use an air compressor to remove as many weed seeds from the combine as possible, including the rock trap, grain auger, and tailings processor
+- Use your air compressor installation to remove as many weed seeds from the combine as possible, including the rock trap, grain auger, and tailings processor

 - Deep clean the combine following the Straw Bale Methodology when moving from fields infested with herbicide resistant weeds, and at the end of the year